shvetsanton/NBA_analysis/README.md

 ## Game Progression:

-Besides the more obvious progressions such as players peaking at a certain age and then declining linearly lets take a look at how the game has changed as a whole!
+The more obvious progressions are players peaking at a certain age and then declining linearly, but lets take a look at how the game has changed as a whole!

 Below is a set of distributions outlining the progression in the fraction of 3-Pointers over all FG attempts over the years: